michaelnicol/maze3d/README.md

  - Path Only: solve-path
  - Map Only: map-distance
 - ```animationSliceOffset```: Time in seconds between each slice animating.
 It will use this offset for entering and exiting.
 - ```animationSliceDuration```: Time in seconds to animate each slice.
-It wil take this time to enter, then this time to exit.
+It will take this time to enter, then this time to exit.
-- ```entrence.type```: Controls how the slices will enter the animation.
+- ```entrance.type```: Controls how the slices will enter the animation.
   - All Components: slide, visible
-- ```entrence.distance```: If type is set to slide, a ```three.Vector3``` will define how far away that slice will start when animating to the final position.
+- ``` entrance.distance```: If the type is set to slide, a ```three.Vector3``` will define how far away that slice will start when animating to the final position.
 - ```exit.type```: Controls how the slices will exit the animation (all components).
   - invisible: The slice will disappear after the group is done animating
   - visible: The slice will stay on screen after the group is done animating.
-Will disappear after the last group is done animating.
+It will disappear after the last group is done animating.
-  - slide: The slice will slide to ```exit.distance``` vector when group is done animating.
+  - slide: The slice will slide to ```exit.distance``` vector when the group is done animating.
-- ```exit.order```: Controls the order at which slices will exit the animation (all components).
+- ```exit.order```: Controls the order in which slices will exit the animation (all components).
   - normal: Exit the way slices entered (FIFO order)
   - reverse: Exit reverse the way slices entered (FILO order)
-  - instant: All slices exit instantly with no exit animation (technically the animation happens, but in zero seconds).
+  - instant: All slices exit instantly with no exit animation (technically, the animation happens in zero seconds).
-- ```exit.exitDelay```: Time in seconds before exiting once group is done entering.
+- ```exit.exitDelay```: Time in seconds before exiting once a group is done entering.

-Distance only needs to be specified if that component will be sliding in for that animation phase (enter or exit).
+Distance only needs to be specified if that component will slide in for that animation phase (enter or exit).

 An animation space slice sliding in: